Mike-Solar/gozjaro-bootstrap/README.md

 # lfs-init

-The scripts for initialization of the LFS.
+The scripts for initialization of the LFS of the Gozjaro Linux.